rekmus/silgy/README.md

 # Silgy
-Silgy is a simple back-end C++ servlet framework for extremely fast web applications and microservices.
+Silgy is a simple back-end C++ framework for extremely fast web applications / servlets / microservices.
 It contains asynchronous (non-blocking) web engine that allows you to compile and link your logic into one executable that responds immediately to HTTP requests, without creating new thread or — God forbid — process.
 It's small enough to fit on free 1GB AWS t2.micro instance, together with MySQL server.
 Typical processing time (between reading HTTP request and writing response to a socket) on 1 CPU t2.micro is around 100 µs (microseconds).

 <div align="center">
 <img src="https://minishare.com/show?p=MWPcAbmY&i=2" width=418/>